-The most common flow for SmartDebug is:
+The most common flow for Device Debug is:

 - 1. Create your design.
-You must have a FlashPro programmer connected to use SmartDebug. - 2.
-Expand Debug Design and double-click Smart Debug Design in the Design Flow window.
-SmartDebug opens for your target device. - 3.
-Click View Device Status to view the device status report and check for issues. - 4.
+You must have a FlashPro programmer connected in order to use SmartDebug. - Expand Debug Design and double-click Smart Debug Design in the Design Flow window.
+SmartDebug opens for your target device. - Click View Device Status to view the device status report and check for issues. - 4.
 Examine individual silicon features, such as FPGA debug.

-Device Status Report (SmartFusion and Fusion Only)
+Device Status Report - SmartFusion2 and IGLOO2

 This dialog box displays the Device Information report.
-The Device Information report is a complete summary of your device state, analog block test values, user information, factory serial number, and security information.
+The Device Information report is a summary of your device state, user information, factory serial number and security information.
 Use this dialog box to save or print your information for future reference.